oeg-upm/rsfc/README.md

 Python 3.10.8 or higher

-Dependencies are available in the requirements.txt file located in the root of the repository
+Dependencies are available in the requirements.txt or pyproject.toml file located in the root of the repository

-## Install from Github
+## Install from Github with Poetry

-To install the package, first clone the repository in your machine
+To install the package, first clone the repository in your machine.
+This project uses Poetry for dependency and environment management.

 ```
 git clone https://github.com/oeg-upm/rsfc.git